KediZZZ/potential-sniffle/README.md

 Basic Filter is checked/selected by default<br>
 At least one has to be checked/selected at all times<br>

-2. All forms has been populated with placeholder<br>
+2. All forms have been populated with placeholder<br>
 The placeholder is also act as a default value (as we all as an example how to fill the forms)<br>
 When user fill in the respective forms, the user input will be taken instead of the placeholder<br>